moneroexamples/fiberpool/README.md

 The library is based on
 [A Platform-Independent Thread Pool Using C++14](http://roar11.com/2016/01/a-platform-independent-thread-pool-using-c14/) and most description provided there also applies to FiberPool.

-The main difference is that
+The main differences are:

-FiberPool does not use its own custom work queue, as in the upstream code.
-Instead it uses a thread-safe [work queue](https://www.boost.org/doc/libs/1_69_0/libs/fiber/doc/html/fiber/synchronization/channels/buffered_channel.html) provided by fiber library.
-Also we use `boost::fibers::future` directly, rather than wrapping as in the upstream code.
+ - C++17 instead of C++14
+ - using `boost::fibers::packaged_task` in place of `std::packaged_task`
+ - using `boost::fibers::future` in place of `std::future`
+ - using `boost::fibers::buffered_channel` instead of custom pool queue
+ - usage of the futures direclty, instead of a custom wrapper
+ - `submit()` and `submit_job()` return `std::optional<boost::fiber::future>`
+ - more code examples

 ## Motivation

-In my projects I usually need to run many threads.
+In my projects I usually need to create many long-running threads.
 There are two main issues with that:
  - context switching between
-bettween threads can be expesive, and
+between threads can be expesive, and
  - working with multiple threads requires careful synchronization of access to common resources.

-The boost::fiber library minimizes theses issues as it allows to run multiple fibers on single thread or multiple threads, concurently.
+The `boost::fiber` library minimizes these issues as it allows to run multiple fibers on single or multiple threads, concurently.
-Therefore one can run multiple  "simultaneously" tasks/fibers on a single thread without worring about synchronization "simultaneously".
+Therefore one can run multiple "simultaneously" tasks/fibers on a single thread without worring about synchronization.

-However, the boost::fiber library lacks a tool for easy submitions and managment of tasks/fibers to be executed by several threads.
-The FiberPool library addresses this, by providing an easy way for spanning server worker threads and submitting tasks/fibers to them.
+However, the `boost::fiber` library lacks a tool for easy submition and managment of tasks/fibers to be executed by several threads.
+The FiberPool library addresses this, by providing an easy way for spawing several worker threads, submitting tasks/fibers to them, and getting their results and execptions (using futures).

 ## Requirements